Peniche, Portugal: Climate

-Peniche has a warm-summer Mediterranean climate (Köppen: Csb) greatly moderated by the Atlantic ocean, with mild wet winters and cool dry summers.
+Peniche has a warm-summer Mediterranean climate (Köppen: Csb) greatly moderated by the Atlantic Ocean, with mild wet winters and cool dry summers.
 Its low diurnal temperature variation and little seasonal temperature variation make it remarkably mild year-round.

 It has a climate very similar to that of San Francisco, California only with warmer nights mainly due to the effects of the Portugal Current.

 Despite its latitude in central Portugal, the city has one of the mildest winter night-time temperatures in mainland Europe.

 Economy

 Since ancient times Peniche has been an important fishing harbour.
 Besides fisheries, the economy of the Peniche municipality relies on agriculture, services and tourism.

+Two versions of the AW-Energy WaveRoller have been tested about 800 m off the coast of Peniche, in 2012 and 2019–2021.
+This device sits on the seabed and harnesses wave power from the surging motion of nearshore waves, feeding power into the local electricity grid.

 Education

 Besides schools for primary, secondary and vocational education, Peniche is home to a state-run polytechnic school of the Instituto Politécnico de Leiria, which through its Escola Superior de Turismo e Tecnologia do Mar de Peniche, awards academic degrees in marine technologies and tourism.